stefanhans/distributed-contexting/why/PITCHME.md

 Image Microsoft would have invented <br> the World Wide Web technology 😱😱😱😱😱

-Do you think the new internet will end up at the big fives 😱😱😱😱😱

-or disrupt them? 😌😌😌😌
+Do you think the new internet will end up <br> controlled by the big fives 😱😱😱😱😱 <br> or disrupt them? 😌😌😌😌

 At this crossroad, we are standing.